Zuzu Verk Search: Suspect Robert Fabian In Spotlight After Human Remains Found

 The report did not note how long it might take before the remains were positively identified.

-Zuzu Verk has been missing since mid-October, when boyfriend Robert Fabian reported her missing.
+Zuzu Verk has been missing since mid-October, when Fabian first reported her missing.
 Two weeks after Verk went missing, police declared that Fabian was a suspect and he did not speak to a grand jury about her disappearance when questioned about his version of events, KOSA-TV reported.

-Very was last seen on October 11, when she and Fabian went on a day to the movies, NBC News reported.
+Verk was last seen on October 11, when she and Fabian went on a day to the movies, NBC News reported.
 Verk was in contact with friends and family members until the next day, but shortly after they were unable to contact her.

 ZUZU VERK: Missing from Alpine, TX – 12 Oct 2016 – Age 22 https://t.co/my1Q7kUxfq pic.twitter.com/RIgR3SZSSx